lyndsey-ferguson/medium-post-fastlane/README.md

 ## Description

-Example code which is a companion to the Medium article, [Extremely customized iOS app builds with fastlane and Ruby](https://medium.com/@lyndseydf/extremely-customized-ios-app-builds-using-fastlane-and-ruby-cf123622f2d3), that describes a build system that:
+Example code which is a companion to the Medium article, [Rescue your mobile builds from madness using fastlane](https://medium.com/appian-engineering/rescue-your-mobile-builds-from-madness-using-fastlane-cf123622f2d3), that describes a build system that:
 - simplifies the handling of different options
 - supports complex project editing
 - is under unit tests using Rspec